Kiffhost/exalted-scripture-understanding/Merits/Demesne.md

 As a four-dot Merit, the character gains control of an exceptionally powerful demesne.
 She respires four extra motes per hour outside of combat, the difficulty to detect [[Essence]]-use becomes 1, and using the demesne as a Means grants two extra intervals.
 #### Abyssal
 Deathknights often claim Abyssal demenses and manses, whether in shadowlands or the Underworld proper.
+#### Infernal
+Infernal demesnes and manses use the same hearthstones as other places of power, with whatever aspect best fits the site’s nature: an island-manse upon the Demon Sea yields a water-aspected hearthstone, while a brazen palace blazing with emerald light yields a Solar hearthstone.
+Overt manifestations of a hearthstone’s power may be altered to align with Malfean aesthetics.
 # See also: [[ATTUNING TO A DEMESNE OR MANSE]]